fkmclane/paste-example/django.md

 ## Admin

-* the admin site allows an administrator to modify website data
+* allows an administrator to modify website data
 * gives direct access to the database in a friendly format

 Note: